kerri-knier/platform/README.md

 #### What is high availability on AWS?
 https://docs.aws.amazon.com/whitepapers/latest/real-time-communication-on-aws/high-availability-and-scalability-on-aws.html

 To ensure high availability, systems should be designed with no single point of failure.
-These are commonly eliminated through `N+1` or `2N` redundancy configuration, coresponding to configuring active-active nodes and active-standy node pairs respectively.
+These are commonly eliminated through `N+1` or `2N` redundancy configuration, coresponding to configuring active-active nodes and active-standby node pairs respectively.
 Route 53 checks resource health and can be configured with either failover strategy.

 Systems should also correctly monitor availability and have prepared procedures for manual failure recovery mechanisms.